dinoDayo/courses/udemy/hashicorp-terraform-training/notes.md

     - `Join(delim, list)`: joins lists into single parameter.
 - Some important Terraform commands:
     - `terraform show`: outputs human-readable version of the terraform state file
-    - `terraform validate`: validates the syntax of your terraform code
+    - `terraform validate`: validates the syntax of your terraform code.
+Good to run after `terraform plan`
     - `terraform plan`: shows a preview of the resources that are going to be created/edited/removed with your code
     - `terraform apply`: applies plan defined in terraform plan
     - `terraform apply-auto-approve`: applies plan defined in terraform plan in non-interactive manner
     - `terraform destroy`: destroys terraform managed infrastructure
     - `terraform fmt`: formats your terraform code to reflect standard formatting practices
     - `terraform taint`: manually marks a resource for recreation meaning a given resource will be removed and recreated upon every deploy.
-    - `terraform get`: Downloads and installs the latest module versions for your terraform code
+    - `terraform get`: Downloads and installs the latest module versions for your terraform code.
+Good to run if a local module is replaced with one hosted in a git repo.
     - `terraform graph`: creates a dependency graph that can be used to view resource dependencies.
     - `terraform <cmd> -target=<taget-resource>`: allows users to apply terraform commands to only one resource as opposed to all of them
     - `terraform state`: provides current state of the terraform resources.